The Hunger Games: A Romantic Analysis of the Peeta vs Gale "Love Triangle"

 We come to know Peeta and his role in the love triangle as Katniss comes to know of Peeta's feelings for her.
 As such, we follow the journey with the same confusion and uncertainty that Katniss experiences only later to find more clarity in Peeta's actions and motivations.

 Peeta is sweet, sensitive, smooth-talking, and steadfast.
-Due to his background and character, he is self-actualized and while he knows that he may not be able to change the world, he is able to hope for a future in the world that exists.
+He knows that he may not be able to change the world but he hopes for a future in the world that exists.